 A series of 7-9 activities at different levels in each year.
 Some are expected, others are merely encouraged.
 There is also a project in S2 early in the session.
-These are all downloadable from the department website at www.modstuds.com.

 Mainly completion tasks and also expectation that pupils will keep up to date with news by reading papers and / or listening / watching radio and TV REGULARLY: "a little but very often".
 Occasional set piece exam questions.